-- “Speed Class” is the number in the big “C”, and will be either 2, 4, 6, or 10.
+- “Speed Class” is the number in the big “C” and will be 2, 4, 6, or 10.
 These numbers correspond to the minimum number of MB/s sequential write speed.
 It doesn’t require UHS-I, II, or III.

 - “Video Speed Class” is a newer speed class designed for higher-resolution video recording.
 It’s the number next to the “V” on capable cards.
 The number next to the V will be either a 6, 10, 30, 60, or 90, and specifies the minimum MB/s sequential write speed.
 This requires a UHS bus.

-Your device may require a minimum standard in order to get the highest performance out of it.
+Your device may require a minimum standard to get the highest performance out of it.

 For example, if your camera records 4K video at 100MB/s, the instruction manual may note that you require a UHS-II class U3 card.
 You can use a UHS-I class C6 card, but your video may show artifacts and have dropped frames.

-This is called backwards compatibility; the cards will work, but you won’t get expected performance.
+This is called backward compatibility; the cards will work, but you won’t get the expected performance.
 Know what kind of minimum card your device requires.

 Putting it all together: How to choose the right memory card

-If you’re only shooting still photos, you’re lucky in the sense that you generally won’t require the most expensive memory cards.
+If you’re only shooting still photos, you’re lucky that you generally won’t require the most expensive memory cards.

-This doesn’t mean that you’ll be fine with the slowest, cheapest card.
+This doesn’t mean that you’ll be OK with the slowest, cheapest card.